nikivanstein/basvanstein.github.io/_posts/2023-07-14-structural-bias.md

 title: 'Structural Bias, What is it and why do we care?'
 date: 2023-07-14
 permalink: /posts/2023/07/structural-bias/
+excerpt: 'An introduction to Structural Bias in search heuristics.'
 header:
   teaser: "teasers/biastoolbox.png"
   overlay_image: "banner-dark.png"